nuts-foundation/uzi-did-x509-issuer/README.md

 - The DID method is a customized did:x509 DID pointing to the x5c header.
 - The x5c filled with the certificate chain.
 The chain is built from:
   - The provided UZI server (Test) Certificate
-  - All the required certificates from the ./chain directory.
+  - All the required certificates from the [UZI register](https://www.zorgcsp.nl/certificate-revocation-lists-crl-s).
+  - If the test mode is enabled, the [Test UZI register](https://acceptatie.zorgcsp.nl/ca-certificaten)
 - Signed by the private key of the UZI Server Certificaat.
 - The VC issued to the provided DID and name.